niazis/niazis/README.md

 # 💫 About Me:
-🔭 I’m currently working on<br>Exploring new projects to apply my programming skills and expand my portfolio.<br><br>👯 I’m looking to collaborate on<br>Exciting and challenging projects where I can contribute my skills and learn from others.<br><br>🤝 I’m looking for help with<br>Opportunities to gain hands-on experience and mentorship in the software development field.<br><br>🌱 I’m currently learning<br>More about machine learning algorithms, data structures, and web development frameworks.<br><br>💬 Ask me about<br>Programming languages, software development tools, and project management.<br><br>⚡ Fun fact<br>
+🔭 I’m currently working on<br>Exploring new projects to apply my programming skills and expand my portfolio.<br><br>🌱 I’m currently learning<br>More about machine learning algorithms, data structures, and web development frameworks.<br><br>

 ## 🌐 Socials: